 The Master Trust Portfolio consists of receivables arising from two segments of accounts, each of which has individual delinquency, loss, revenue and payment rate characteristics: (i) the Master Trust Consumer Segment, consisting of receivables arising in consumer revolving credit card accounts selected from the Bank Consumer Segment, and (ii) the Master Trust Small Business Segment, consisting of receivables arising in small business revolving credit card accounts selected from the Bank Small Business Segment.
 We refer to each of the Master Trust Consumer Segment and the Master Trust Small Business Segment individually as a "Master Trust Segment" and collectively as the "Master Trust Segments."
-As of March 31, 2013, 89.68% of the receivables in the Master Trust Portfolio arose in accounts in the Bank Consumer Segment and 10.32% of receivables in the Master Trust Portfolio comprised by any Bank Segment and, as a result, the composition of the Master Trust Portfolio may change over time.
+As of November 30, 2013, 89.69% of the receivables in the Master Trust Portfolio arose in accounts in the Bank Consumer Segment and 10.31% of receivables in the Master Trust Portfolio arose in accounts in the Bank Small Business Segment.
+There is no limitation on the percentage of the Master Trust Portfolio comprised by any Bank Segment and, as a result, the composition of the Master Trust Portfolio may change over time.
 See "The Bank-The Bank's Credit Card and Lending Business" in the accompanying prospectus for a description of the material terms and characteristics that generally apply to the accounts in the Master Trust Portfolio.

-At March 31, 2013 and as of the years ended December 31, 2012, December 31, 2011 and December 31, 2010, the aggregate invested amount of the outstanding series of certificates issued by the master trust totaled approximately \$10.002 billion, \$10.255 billion, \$14.351 billion and \$22.436 billion, respectively.
+At November 30, 2013 and as of the years ended December 31, 2012, December 31, 2011 and December 31, 2010, the aggregate invested amount of the outstanding series of certificates issued by the master trust totaled approximately \$9.800 billion, \$10.255 billion, \$14.351 billion and \$22.436 billion, respectively.